SemCSE-Multi: Multifaceted and Decodable Embeddings for Aspect-Specific and Interpretable Scientific Domain Mapping

 The rapidly increasing volume of scientific publications \cite{bornmann_growth_2021} poses significant challenges for researchers in identifying relevant literature, gaining an overview of research trends, and navigating the diverse directions within a field.

-Beyond citation networks for visual exploration \cite{van_eck_software_2010, eck_citnetexplorer_2014}, embedding models have been proposed as a promising remedy \cite{cohan_specter_2020, ostendorff_neighborhood_2022, singh_scirepeval_2023, brinner2025semcse}.
-By mapping scientific abstracts into vector representations, these models enable efficient similarity assessment and support large-scale search as well as semantic clustering and visualization of a scientific domain.
+Embedding models have been identified as a promising remedy: by mapping scientific abstracts into dense vector representations, these models enable efficient similarity assessment and support large-scale search as well as semantic clustering and visualization of a scientific domain \cite{cohan_specter_2020, ostendorff_neighborhood_2022, singh_scirepeval_2023, brinner2025semcse}.

 However, current embedding approaches face two fundamental limitations, with the first one being the inherent lack of interpretability \cite{opitz_interpretable_2025}, making it difficult to discern the meaning associated with specific regions of the space.